csantanapr/openshift-oauth-proxy/README.md

-# Example on how to configure OpenShift OAuth Proxy
+# Configure OpenShift OAuth Proxy

 This is very simple example on how to configure [OpenShift oauth-proxy](https://github.com/openshift/oauth-proxy)